fchagua/finHelp/README.md

 Separate database calls from the controller with dpeendency injections with abstractions via repository Started with getAll stocks method, can apply same technique to other methods in StockController

+Refactor database related code to repository to ensure abstraction and separation of levels